 The equation to convert from BMI Prime to BMI is: BMI = BMI Prime x Upper Body Weight Limit

-The Upper Body Weight limit is the upper limit of the “healthy weight” category on the BMI scale being used.
-For most regions it is 25, however some areas have different scales (with many Southeast Asian scales, the upper limit is 23).
+The Upper Body Weight limit is the upper limit of the “healthy weight” category on the selected BMI scale.
+For most regions it is 25, with many Southeast Asian scales, the upper limit is 23.

 BMI Prime = 28.22 / 25

 BMI Prime = 1.129